koordinates/xstate-tree/README.md

 2. If they are tied to a component they need to be in the index.ts file that imports the view/selectors/actions etc and calls `createXStateTreeMachine`.
 If they are in the file containing those functions the index.d.ts file will not end up importing them.

+### Type helpers

+There are some exported type helpers for use with xstate-tree

+* `SelectorsFrom<TMachine>`: Takes a machine and returns the type of the selectors object
+* `ActionsFrom<TMachine>`: Takes a machine and returns the type of the actions object

 ### [Storybook](https://storybook.js.org)

 It is relatively simple to display xstate-tree views directly in Storybook.
 Since the views are plain React components that accept selectors/actions/slots/inState as props you can just import the view and render it in a Story